Updated November 2021

 Engaged search committee members are selected carefully and invited to serve through a process that is professionalized and personal – no group emails will do!
 As described above, members with an institution-level perspective are important, and a committee chair that has a gift for leadership, a capacity to invite participation, and an ability to build consensus is essential.
 The committee’s initial meeting includes an orientation session, as well as a discussion of the committee’s charge, so that responsibilities and expectations are understood and accepted by each member.
 Time for introductions and getting to know each other is an investment in the social capital of the group that is so important as the committee faces important and challenging decisions later in the process.

 Following the campus interviews, the committee is charged to gather and review all that has been learned about the finalists and to prepare their recommendations.
 The charge (presented at the beginning of the search) should define the task, as the search committee may be asked to recommend a single candidate, to rank the finalists, or to provide a list of strengths and weaknesses for each of the candidates.
-At this crucial moment in the work of the search committee, trust is a key ingredient –are members free to speak, are others ready to listen, is it possible to disagree respectfully, will our decision matter after all?
+At this crucial moment in the work of the search committee, trust is a key ingredient – are members free to speak, are others ready to listen, is it possible to disagree respectfully, will our decision matter after all?
 One wise search committee chair framed it this way, “We are going to have a conversation that is totally CONFIDENTIAL, that allows for complete CANDOR, in an effort to achieve a thoughtful CONSENSUS.”
-And then, for the committee, it is on to the transition.

 Those of us who work as search consultants frequently hear, “I see you are DOING the search for (fill in the blank) college or university.”
 The simple answer is “yes.”
 However, the correct answer is “no,” because only colleges and universities DO searches, while consultants SUPPORT searches.
 Our role is to bring best practices to bear as searches are planned and conducted, to assume a major share of the administrative load, to add value in building the candidate pool and gathering background information, and to participate actively in the decision-making process.
 The consultant is a full partner with our client institutions, and a co-worker with the search committee.
 Ownership, engagement, and trust are keys to an effective search process, and, in the end, contribute directly to choosing and hiring the right leader for the future.